- Departments H-Z

-The Service Authority Office hours are 8:00 AM to 5:00 PM, Monday thru Friday.
-To report any issue during these hours, including making application for service, leaks, complaints, or requests for repairs, etc., may be made by calling our main telephone number (540) 775-2746.
-After hour emergencies may be reported to the Sheriff's Office, 24 hour dispatch center at (540) 775-2049.
-Our "On Call" technicians will be immediately dispatched to your emergency.
-Any billing questions can be directed to the Finance Department at (540) 775-1657.
+The Service Authority Office hours are 8 a.m. to 4:30 p.m., Monday through Friday.
+To report any issue during these hours, including making application for service, leaks, complaints, or requests for repairs, etc., please call our main telephone number 540-775-2746.
+After hour emergencies may be reported to the Sheriff’s Office, 24 hour dispatch center at 540-775-2049.
+Our "On Call" technicians will immediately be dispatched to your emergency.
+Any billing questions can be directed to MuniBilling at 1-877-210-9274.

 The Service Authority operates under the direction of a separate 5 member Board of Directors, meeting on the first and third Tuesday of every month.
-The Board Meetings are held in the Administration Board Room at 6PM local time, and the public is cordially invited to participate during our open session.
+The Board Meetings are held in the Administration's Revercomb Building Board Room at 5:30 p.m. local time, and the public is cordially invited to participate during our open session.
 The public is invited to discuss any topic of concern they may have, to provide recommendations or complaints, or suggest areas that require additional utility coverage.
 We welcome your input and will respond to any suggestion(s) you may have.